OndrejSlamecka/ndbf/readme.md

 NDBF - Layer for Nette\Database
 ===============================

-NDBF is a layer above Nette\Database.
+NDBF is a thin layer above Nette\Database.
 Please introduce yourself to Nette\Database syntax first, because it is essential to understand NDBF.

 Use
 ---